 Learn how to make a Moscow Mule with this classic 3-ingredient recipe.
 Plus, tips on how to purchase Moscow Mule copper mugs and how to customize your drinks.

 Well, we couldn’t go a week talking all about summer cocktail recipes without giving a nod to the infamous cocktail that stole a new generation’s hearts and somehow managed to convince all of us that a shiny set of copper mugs in our bar carts was now essential…

 I’ve been a fan of the Moscow Mule (and even moreso, it’s whiskey-with-a-splash-of-bitters cousin, the Horsefeather) for years and years now.
 But especially so in the summertime.
 When served up in a chilly mug, with a good spicy ginger beer, a solid splash of lime, and ideally a side of good friends all gathered around a patio table, this cocktail is my idea of a lovely way to cool down on a warm evening.
 And in my experience hosting, it’s also proven to always be a hit.

 That said, there are endless ways to customize your own Moscow mule recipe.
 So if you happen to be looking for some new spins on the classic, or recommendations for a new set of copper mugs to purchase (totally not necessary for this cocktail, though!), or just a solid classic Moscow Mule recipe to bookmark, I’ve gotcha covered today.

 So grab your favorite ginger beer, and let’s get to mixing!

 Moscow Mule Ingredients:

 So what’s in a Moscow Mule recipe?
 Three easy ingredients.
 And as with any cocktail with such a short ingredient list, the quality of each of those three ingredients will make a notable difference in your cocktail.
-So avoid the cheapest options at the liquor store, and do some taste-testing to find what ingredients are most delicious to you.
+So avoid the cheapest options at the liquor store, and do some taste-testing to learn which Moscow Mule ingredients you love best.

 To make a homemade Moscow Mule cocktail, you will need (affiliate links are included here):